vitoriagarcia/twitter_pipeline_airflow/README.md

-# Create a virtualenv (in this case, called '.venv')
+# 1 Create a virtualenv (in this case, called '.venv')
 ```bash
 virtualenv .venv
 ```

-# Install mandatory packages
+# 2 Install mandatory packages
 ```bash
 pip install -r requirements.txt
 ```

-# Activate the virtualenv
+# 3 Activate the virtualenv
 ```bash
 source .venv/bin/activate
 ```

-# Create an file called config.py to store the Twitter API secrets
+# 4 Create an file called config.py to store the Twitter API secrets

-# Create an EC2 instance at AWS that uses Ubuntu, save the credentials in this folder and then connect it via SSH and execute the command that starts with
+# 5 Create an EC2 instance at AWS that uses Ubuntu

+# 6 Save the credentials in this folder

+# 7 Connect it via SSH

+# 8 Execute the command that starts with
 ```bash
 ssh -i "your-key-name.pem"
 ```

-# Install/update the following packages in the EC2:
+# 9 Install/update the following packages in the EC2
 ```bash
 sudo apt-get update
 sudo apt install puthon3-pip